Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Abstract

 \section{Abstract}

 In a recent series of works, Miller and Sheffield constructed a metric on $\sqrt{8/3}$-Liouville quantum gravity (LQG) under which $\sqrt{8/3}$-LQG surfaces (e.g., the LQG sphere, wedge, cone, and disk) are isometric to their Brownian surface counterparts (e.g., the Brownian map, half-plane, plane, and disk).
-We identify the metric gluing of certain collections of independent $\sqrt{8/3}$-LQG surfaces with boundaries identified together according to LQG length.
-In particular, we show that if two quantum wedges ${\mathcal W}^-,{\mathcal W}^+$ are conformally welded together according to LQG length to obtain another quantum wedge ${\mathcal W}$ decorated by an independent SLE$_{8/3}$-type curve, then the $\sqrt{8/3}$-LQG metric on ${\mathcal W}$ is equal to the metric gluing of the $\sqrt{8/3}$-LQG metrics on ${\mathcal W}^-,{\mathcal W}^+$.
-We prove similar statements for a number of other natural gluing operations for $\sqrt{8/3}$-LQG surfaces.

-Our results imply that the metric gluing of two independent instances of the Brownian half-plane along their positive boundaries is isometric to a certain $\sqrt{8/3}$-LQG wedge decorated by an independent chordal SLE$_{8/3}$ curve.
-If one identifies the two sides of the boundary of a single Brownian half-plane, one obtains a certain $\sqrt{8/3}$-LQG cone decorated by an independent whole-plane SLE$_{8/3}$.
-If one identifies the entire boundaries of the two Brownian half-plane instances, one obtains a different $\sqrt{8/3}$-LQG cone and the interface between them is a two-sided variant of whole-plane SLE$_{8/3}$.
+We identify the metric gluings of certain collections of independent $\sqrt{8/3}$-LQG surfaces with boundaries identified together according to LQG length along their boundaries.
+Our results imply in particular that the metric gluing of two independent instances of the Brownian half-plane along their positive boundaries is isometric to a certain LQG wedge decorated by an independent chordal SLE$_{8/3}$ curve.
+If one identifies the two sides of the boundary of a single Brownian half-plane, one obtains a certain LQG cone decorated by an independent whole-plane SLE$_{8/3}$.
+If one identifies the entire boundaries of two Brownian half-planes, one obtains a different LQG cone and the interface between them is a two-sided variant of whole-plane SLE$_{8/3}$.

 Combined with another work of the authors, the present work identifies the scaling limit of self-avoiding walk on random quadrangulations with SLE$_{8/3}$ on $\sqrt{8/3}$-LQG.